 The three online courses are designed to be taken concurrently with MWS 501, but sequenced so that no student is working on more than two courses at any one time during the semester.
 However, they may be taken prior to MWS 501 at either the student’s request or the registrar or academic dean’s request.
-Students may also petition to receive advanced standing for any or all of these three online courses.
+Students may also petition to receive advanced standing for the first two online courses.

-Students with graduate or undergraduate coursework from the last 10 years comparable to these 2-credit courses may receive up to 6 hours of advanced standing for these three courses only, reducing the number of credit hours necessary to complete the M.W.S. degree.
+Students with graduate or undergraduate coursework from the last 10 years comparable to BIB 501(A) and/or BIB 501(B) may receive up to 4 hours of advanced standing for these two courses only, reducing the number of credit hours necessary to complete the M.W.S. degree.
 The student must provide course descriptions and have received a “B” or higher from an upper level undergraduate course.
-For the Graduate Research and Writing course, a graded, upper level research paper with an “A” grade may be acceptable to determine advanced standing, at the discretion of the registrar and the academic dean.
+Advanced standing is not permitted for WR 501.
 For more information about applying for advanced standing, contact the Director of Admissions.

 Master of Worship Studies Courses

 This course will explore the concept and practice of worship in the Old and New Testaments.
 Students will be taught a biblical theology of worship that takes into account the variety of biblical materials related to worship.
 This course serves as a foundation for present and future ministry.